Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Related Work

 \section{Related Work}

-Bayesian best-arm identification algorithms such as Top-two Thompson sampling have been used before to evaluate preventive strategies in the context of pandemic influenza \citep{Libin2018}.
-When dealing with a fixed-budget problem, Top-two Thompson sampling is an appropriate algorithm as it increases exploration to minimize simple regret \citep{Russo2016}.

-A broad overview on the state of the art with respect to (Bayesian) best-arm identification algorithms is provided by Kaufmann et al. and Hoffman et al. \cite{kaufmann2016complexity,hoffman2014correlation}.
-Other settings attempt to identify the best arm with a predefined confidence: i.e., racing strategies \cite{even2006action}, strategies that exploit the confidence bound of the arms' means \cite{kaufmann2013information} and more recently fixed confidence best-arm identification algorithms \cite{garivier2016optimal}.

-Epidemic control has been explored in a reinforcement learning setting \citep{Libin2021}, where deep reinforcement learning was used to learn mitigation strategies in the context of pandemic influenza.
-Reymond et al. explored COVID-19 mitigation policies from a multi-objective reinforcement learning perspective, where complex mitigation policies with possibly conflicting objectives are balanced to learn the best tradeoffs \citep{Reymond2022}.
-The concept to learn dynamic policies by formulating the decision problem as a Markov decision process (MDP) was first introduced by Yaesoubi and Cohen \citep{Yaesoubi2011}.
+Epidemic control has been explored in a reinforcement learning setting, both from a stateful and a multi-armed bandit perspective.

+From a stateful reinforcement learning perspective, the concept of learning dynamic policies by formulating the decision problem as a Markov decision process (MDP) was first introduced by Yaesoubi and Cohen \citep{Yaesoubi2011}.
 To investigate dynamic tuberculosis case-finding policies in HIV/tuberculosis co-epidemics, a policy iteration algorithm was used to solve the MDP \citep{Yaesoubi2013}.
-This technique was later extended to include cost-effectiveness in the analysis and applied to mitigation policies (i.e., school closures and vaccines) in the context of pandemic influenza in a simplified epidemiological model \citep{Yaesoubi2016}.
+This technique was later extended to include cost-effectiveness in the analysis and applied to mitigation policies (that is, school closures and vaccines) in the context of pandemic influenza in a simplified epidemiological model \citep{Yaesoubi2016}.
+More recently, Libin et al. used deep reinforcement learning to learn mitigation strategies in the context of pandemic influenza \citep{Libin2021}.
+Reymond et al. explored COVID-19 mitigation policies from a multi-objective reinforcement learning perspective, where complex mitigation policies with possibly conflicting objectives are balanced to learn the best trade-offs \citep{Reymond2022}.

-Contextual multi-armed bandits have been used to learn effective vaccination strategies using a compartment model to simulate the COVID-19 epidemic \citep{Awasthi2022}.
-However, this approach does not consider a computationally expensive model which requires efficient sampling.
-Moreover, this approach focuses on minimizing cumulative regret, whereas this work is based on \textit{pure exploration} to find the top strategies.
-Grushka-Cohen et al. \citep{Grushka-Cohen2020} presented a multi-armed bandit framework for efficiently dividing testing resources.